zyedidia/micro/runtime/help/options.md

 Here are the available options:

+* `allowpaste`: allows external pasting. only has effect, when paste is on.
+  May be helpful to get rid of some keys or the mouse pasting escape sequences.

+	default value: `true`

 * `autoindent`: when creating a new line, use the same indentation as the previous line.